Modern Statistics with R

 1.2 About this book

-This book was born out of lecture notes and materials that I created for courses at the University of Edinburgh, Uppsala University, Dalarna University, and Karolinska Institutet.
+This book was born out of lecture notes and materials that I created for courses at the University of Edinburgh, Uppsala University, Dalarna University, the Swedish University of Agricultural Sciences, and Karolinska Institutet.
 It can be used as a textbook, for self-study, or as a reference manual for R. No background in programming is assumed.

 This is not a book that has been written with the intention that you should read it back-to-back.
 Rather, it is intended to serve as a guide to what to do next as you explore R. Think of it as a conversation, where you and I discuss different topics related to data analysis and data wrangling.
 At times I’ll do the talking, introduce concepts and pose questions.
 At times you’ll do the talking, working with exercises and discovering all that R has to offer.
 The best way to learn R is to use R. You should strive for active learning, meaning that you should spend more time with R and less time stuck with your nose in a book.
 Together we will strive for an exploratory approach, where the text guides you to new discoveries and the exercises challenge you to go further.
 This is the way that I’ve been teaching R since 2008, and I hope that it’s a way that you will find works well for you.